Uniform energy bound and Morawetz estimate for extreme components of spin fields in the exterior of a slowly rotating Kerr black hole II: linearized gravity: Introduction

-Denote a few Morawetz densities by\footnote{We should distinguish among these different notations that one with a tilde means there is no extra $r^{-\delta}$ power in the coefficients of $r$- or $t^*$- derivatives term and one with the subscript $\text{deg}$ means there is the trapping degeneracy in the trapped region, and vice versa.}
+Denote a few Morawetz densities by\footnote{We should distinguish among these different notations that a tilde means that there is no extra $r^{-\delta}$ power in the coefficients of $\partial_r$- and $\partial_{t^*}$-derivatives term and a subscript $\text{deg}$ means there is the trapping degeneracy in the trapped region, and vice versa.}